debops/debops/docs/ansible/roles/debops.dnsmasq/defaults-detailed.rst

   contact for the TFTP service.
 If not specified, the :command:`dnsmasq` will direct them to its own host automatically.

+``raw``
+  Optional.
+String or YAML text block with raw :man:`dnsmasq(8)` configuration options, added at the end of a given interface configuration file.
+This can be used to add configuration not covered by the above parameters.

 .. _dnsmasq__ref_dhcp_dns_entries: